 - When your dog is comfortable being in his crate for 30 minutes or so, he can start sleeping in the crate at night.
 If you have a puppy it is crucial that he sleeps in your bedroom so that he can be let out to relieve himself.
 If you have an adult dog you should also crate him close to the family so he doesn't perceive crating as social isolation.
 You'll also be able to observe your dog and release him if he becomes increasingly upset.

 - When your dog has been sleeping comfortably in the crate at night near a family member, he can be left alone for short periods of time during the day.
 The first time should be no longer than 30 minutes.
-You might try leaving a tape recorder on nearby to hear whether your dog is becoming agitated while you are away.
+You might try leaving music on nearby if your dog is becoming agitated while you are away.
 If he seems overly fearful or anxious you may want to go back a step or two and try crating for a shorter period of time.
 Remember, the goal is for your dog to be calm in the crate.

 - When you are consistently crating your dog while you are away, continue to put him in the crate for a few minutes each day when you are home as well.
 That way he won't perceive crating as a sign that you are leaving.
 Lastly, always remember to reward your dog by giving him his special toy each time he's crated.

 Size, material and design are all important factors in determining the proper crate for training your dog.
 If you are considering crate training, a PetSmart Pet Trainer can help you and your pet have the best possible experience.